fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 ```

 1. List of cars in the parking lot: `cars: []`
-2. To modify the UI of our app while doing an operation that takes time to resolve, for example, a network request: `loading: true`
+2. To change the UI of our app while doing an operation that takes time to resolve, for example, a network request: `loading: true`
 3. To show errors that may occur during the execution of the application: `error: ''`

 > Almost all components have a state.
 We handle them indirectly by using properties and changing them during their life cycle.